 Ischemia is a condition in which there is inadequate blood flow to some part of the body.
 Any limb or organ can be affected by this condition.
 Ischemia is usually the result of atherosclerosis, a condition where plaque, made up of fat, fibrous material, and calcium, builds up in the artery wall, causing them to stiffen and narrow, restricting blood flow.

-The risk factors for CLI are almost identical to those of atherosclerosis, heart attack, PAD, and stroke.
-By controlling your risk factors, you can take steps to limit their effect on your arteries and prevent CLI later in life.
+The risk factors for CLI include being over the age of 55, smoking, diabetes, obesity, high cholesterol, high blood pressure, and a sedentary life style.
+By controlling these risk factors, you can take steps to limit their effect on your arteries and prevent CLI later in life.

 In early stages of CLI, the disease may be able to be treated with medication and an exercise routine set and supervised by your doctor.